Bringing Vintage Aircraft to Life since 2010

 Home > Aircraft Database > British Aircraft > de Havilland Tiger Moth

-The Tiger Moth would prove itself to be a successful trainer for the Royal Air Force and other air forces around the world.
-Small numbers of the type would be sent to France at the outbreak of the Second World War and the de Havilland Tiger Moth would also play a small role in the U-boat war.
+The Tiger Moth was a training aircraft used by the Royal Air Force, and other air forces around the world, to train its pilots.
+At the outbreak of the Second World War a number would be sent to France to serve as communications aircraft.
+The de Havilland Tiger Moth would also play a role in the U-boat war with Coastal Command.

 Quick Facts